Programs & Services

 We offer a wide variety of pet-related programs and services to assist Frederick County residents.
 Please scroll down this page to review the details relating to each of these programs and services.

 Our Emergency Medical Assistance (E.A.P.)
 Program has literally saved lives for pets in need of immediate medical attention.
 This Program provides emergency financial support to families who's pets require lifesaving (and often expensive) medical treatment.
 For more information, please contact our office at (301) 694-8300.

 We partner with local participating veterinarians to offer spay/neuter services at a reduced fee to low-income Frederick County Maryland residents.
 This program is available throughout the year.
-To apply, applications can be picked up at our office located at 550 Highland Street, Suite 200, Frederick, MD 21701.
+To apply, applications can be picked up at our office located at 1786 North Market Street, Frederick, MD 21701.

 Our Well-Care Assistance Program offers Frederick County Maryland residents on a limited income basic vet care for their companion animal.
 For a fee of $25, we will provide a $175 voucher that can be used at any of our participating veterinary offices.
 Participation limited to every other year per family.

 Old Friends Adopt a Senior

 The manner in which this Program works is that once we receive a donation specified for this program we contact Frederick County Animal Control (FCAC) or a local rescue to confirm the availability of a senior cat or dog (donations are typically specified as such).
 We then provide sponsorship through the donation for the pet that FCAC decides needs it the most.

 Once the senior adapter is identified, we provide the them with a $250 voucher that will go directly to their veterinarian for the care of the pet.

 Spay and neutering is a vital means by which to combat pet overpopulation.
 Our Quick Fix Cat Clinic is offered twice per year.
 Once in February and again in September.
 Pricing is $30 per neuter, $35 per spay, and $15 per rabies vaccination if needed.